Learning Skills Program

 The Learning Skills Program is limited to 29 students with learning differences.
 A one-on-one tutorial replaces the students' English class and students spend at least one additional period per day in the Learning Skills building.
 Although students in this program receive a waiver of the foreign language requirement, they otherwise take the same college-preparatory classes everyone else takes in mathematics, science, history, and the arts.
 This program requires an additional fee.

 For more information about Solebury School's Learning Skills Program, please contact the Admissions office.

 Students applying to the Learning Skills Program do not take the SSAT, but need a comprehensive psycho-educational evaluation (WISC-IV) completed by a licensed psychologist within the last two years.
 The testing should assess the student in the following areas: intellectual ability, information processing, learning styles, academic achievement, and social and emotional adjustment.
-After this testing, along with current grades and IEP, is reviewed, the student may be invited to sit for an additional evaluation.
+In addition, the student's application file should include at least a two-year history of grades, teacher comments, and an IEP or a 504 plan (if they have been in effect during the previous two years).
+After this information is reviewed, the student may be invited to sit for an additional evaluation.
 There is a fee for the evaluation.